 You may use common tools like Adobe Reader or http://www.rotatepdf.net/ to do this.

 STEP 3: Click “Add content”, then select “Upload PDF”

 STEP 4: Drag and drop file or click to search local drive.
 Choose the file from your local drive to upload.

 Step 5: Input information such as title, author, and content type.
+Make sure to check the box for our Terms and Services.
 Then click "Done"